Snapchat/KeyDB-docs/docs/config-file.md

 ################################ LATENCY MONITOR ##############################

-# The Redis latency monitoring subsystem samples different operations
+# The KeyDB latency monitoring subsystem samples different operations
 # at runtime in order to collect data related to possible sources of
-# latency of a Redis instance.
+# latency of a KeyDB instance.
 #
 # Via the LATENCY command this information is available to the user that can
 # print graphs and obtain reports.